meeckeytek/frontend/README.md

 # Technology used

 1. React Js
-2. Browser local storage(for saving our inuts)
+2. Browser local storage(for saving our inputs)

 # Getting Started with Create React App